 - Macroeconomics for Business I: The unit aims to develop your intermediate level understanding of Macroeconomic theory, enabling you to apply macroeconomic principles in the analysis of contemporary issues and problems.
 The unit also serves as a bridge between basic and advanced principles of Economics which will enable them to continue further study in the field.

 The hours below give an indication of how you can expect to spend your time during the second year of this course.
 You will learn through a combination of lectures, seminars, tutorials, workshops and practical sessions.
 Your independent learning could include reading books and journal articles, working on group projects, preparing presentations, conducting library research and writing your assignments.

 - Non-assessed learning and teaching: 9 hours

-- Placement: You'll complete a 40-week (or a minimum of 30-weeks for 2017 entry) placement which can be carried out anywhere in the world.
+- Placement: You'll complete a (minimum) 30-week placement which can be carried out anywhere in the world.
 The placement year offers you a chance to gain experience and make contacts for the future.

 - Project: This unit provides you with the opportunity to conduct a business-related project, which will be of demonstrable benefit to an organisation (or society), in terms of its ability to perform effectively in the contemporary business environment.

 - Strategic Management: This unit encourages you to develop intellectual and professional attributes needed for strategic analysis, to make appropriate choices between alternative strategies and implement them.